plumatic/plumbing/README.md

 Plumbing now has a [mailing list](https://groups.google.com/forum/#!forum/prismatic-plumbing).
 Please feel free to join and ask questions or discuss how you're using Plumbing and Graph.

-For announcements of new releases, you can also follow on [@PrismaticEng](http://twitter.com/prismaticeng) on Twitter.

 ## Supported Clojure versions

 Plumbing is currently supported on Clojure 1.5.x and 1.6.x.

 ## License

-Copyright (C) 2013 Prismatic.
 Distributed under the Eclipse Public License, the same as Clojure.